Nikkei slips as global growth worries weigh

 * Asahi up on purchase of NZ Independent Liquor

-TOKYO, Aug 18 Japan's Nikkei stock average fell for a second straight day on Thursday, hurt by the yen's persistent strength and fears the U.S. might be heading for another recession, with many investors on the sidelines ahead of U.S. economic data.
+TOKYO, Aug 18 Japan's Nikkei stock average fell for a second straight day on Thursday, hurt by worries about a persistently strong yen and the outlook for global growth, with many investors also reluctant to trade ahead of U.S. economic data

-Chip-related shares underperformed after Dell's disappointing sales outlook fanned worries that weaker economic growth will hurt earnings in the third quarter and sent U.S. tech shares tumbling.
+U.S. data due on Thursday that will help investors gauge the strength of one of Japan's main export targets.
+Reports include consumer prices, existing home sales and manufacturing data for the mid-Atlantic region.

 "The biggest problem for investors right now is the strong yen," said Koichi Ogawa, chief portfolio manager at Daiwa SB Investments.